 These artifacts bring us closer than ever before to Tubman as a person and as a global icon.
-The photograph shows us Tubman as a vital, energetic woman, a woman capable of wading through swamps and braving the threat of slave-catchers to lead others to freedom.
-The photograph survives because an abolitionist catalogued it along with images of other abolitionists, teachers, and figures.
+The photograph shows us Tubman as a vital, energetic woman capable of wading through swamps and braving the threat of slave-catchers to lead others to freedom.
+The photograph survives because an abolitionist cataloged it along with images of other abolitionists, teachers, and figures.

 Think of the shawl: 30 years after Tubman saved so many of her people from a horrible fate, Queen Victoria gifts it to Tubman showing her admiration and respect.

 The shawl survives because Tubman’s descendants preserved it long enough to present it to a professional bibliophile, Dr. Charles L. Blockson, who thought it worthy to be preserved as a national treasure for the American people.
 When Dr. Blockson donated the shawl and several items to the museum in 2009, there was not a dry eye in the room as those who attended sang “Swing Low, Sweet Chariot,” the song Tubman allegedly sang moments before she took her last breath.
 Nearly 100 years after her burial, the staff at the museum and everyone present for the donation, felt a special connection to Tubman that day.

 The National Museum of African American History and Culture in Washington, D.C., is the only national museum devoted exclusively to the documentation of African American life, history, and culture.
 The Museum’s nearly 40,000 objects help all Americans see how their stories, their histories, and their cultures are shaped by a people’s journey and a nation’s story.